morozkovda/morozkovda/README.md

 ### ✏️ Bio:

 I am an energetic and enthusiastic professional in finance and IT with the relevant work experience as a Quantitative Analyst and Data Analyst.
 I am passionate about data analysis, coding and investing.
-Currently I am Master in Finance candidate at USC Marshall School of Business.

 For more projects and notebooks please refer to my [Kaggle](https://www.kaggle.com/daniilmorozkov) page.